Storidge/cio-user-docs/operations/node_maintenance.md

 When change block tracking is engaged, a maintenance window of 30 minutes is started.
 At the end of 30 minutes, the cordoned node will be automatically removed from the cluster so rebuilds can be started to restore redundancy.

-Use `cioctl node show-time` to display time left to complete maintenance.

 If additional time is needed, the maintenance window can be extended.
 Use `cioctl node extend-time` to extend time for maintenance up to maximum of 60 minutes.

+Run `cioctl node show-time` to display time left in maintenance window.